Kount/kount-ris-python-sdk/docs/SDK-Integration-&-Unit-Tests.rst

         Uninstantiable class constructor.
         Class for creating Kount RIS KHASH encoding payment tokens.
         """
-        iv = SALT
+        iv = configurationKey

-If the default salt replaced with the correct one, all tests in run test\_khash.py will be executed.
-Else the integration tests with salt will fail with
+If the default configurationKey replaced with the correct one, all tests in run test\_khash.py will be executed.
+Else the integration tests with configurationKey will fail with

 ::

-    ValueError: Configured SALT phrase is incorrect.
+    ValueError: Configured configurationKey is incorrect.

 They easily can be skipped because the \@unittest.skipIf\.